1902 50 Cent

 1995 50 Cent

-A set of commemorative 50 cents was issued in 1996 with Proof quality images of birds in sterling silver, at the same standards are the 1996 and later proof half dollars.
+A set of four sterling silver proof quality 50 cents was issued in 1996 commemorating Canadian birds, issued at the same standards as the 1996 and later proof half dollars.

 From 1996 to 2011 all Proof strike half dollars were struck in sterling (92.5%) silver at 9.3 grams so contain 0.276 ounces of silver.
 Proof-like, specimen and circulation strike coins continue to be pure nickel at 8.10 grams, until the 2001 when they change to nickel plated steel.
 The holders for proof sets are not sealed air tight, so air can get in and often causes the silver coins to develop a light golden brown toning, especially around the edges.
 Tone free (pure white) examples can be difficult to find for some dates.
 One should expect at least a little toning around the edges on these coins, which can be fairly attractive, but if you prefer white tone free examples please specify such on your order and I can usually accommodate such requests.
 Examples with heavier toning will be noted in the descriptions.